JMSafadi/hospital-appointment-scheduler-backend/readme.md

 ## Description
-This project is a hospital appointment scheduling system where users can login as patients and schedule medical appointments.
-Once the user logs in, they can choose a specialization and symptoms, and the system recommends the closest available appoitments date with a suggested doctor and hospital.
+This project is for a hospital appointment scheduling system where users can login as patients and schedule medical appointments.
+Once the user logs in, they can choose a specialization or symptoms, and the system recommends the closest available appoitments date with a suggested doctor and hospital.
 Also each patient can see all their appointments scheduled and the corresponding information about it.

+This documentation covers all the endpoints, request and response, and other technical details related to the database and how to integrate and use the API.

 ## Technical requirements